canadiankay/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone built using practice HTML, CSS, JS, jQuery, AJAX, Node, and Express.
+Tweeter is a simple, single-page Twitter clone.

+This repository was forked and cloned, then built upon to practice using front-end skills (HTML, CSS, JS, jQuery, AJAX) and back-end skills (Node, and Express).

 ## Getting Started